Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create an Amazon S3 bucket.
 Configure the load balancers to send logs to the S3 bucket.
 Use Amazon Athena to search the logs that are in the S3 bucket.
 Create Athena queries for the required metrics.
 Publish the metrics to Amazon CloudWatch.
 - [ ] Create an Amazon CloudWatch Logs log group.
 Configure the load balancers to send logs to the log group.
 Use the AWS Management Console to search the logs.
 Create Amazon Athena queries for the required metrics.
 Publish the metrics to Amazon CloudWatch.

-### A company uses AWS Organizations to manage a multi-account AWS environment in a single AWS Region.
-The organization's management account is named management-01.
-The company has turned on AWS Config in all accounts in the organization.
-The company has designated an account named security-01 as the delegated administrator for AWS Config.
-All accounts report the compliance status of each account's rules to the AWS Config delegated administrator account by using an AWS Config aggregator.
-Each account administrator can configure and manage the account's own AWS Config rules to handle each account's unique compliance requirements.
-A security engineer needs to implement a solution to automatically deploy a set of 10 AWS Config rules to all existing and future AWS accounts in the organization.
-The solution must turn on AWS Config automatically during account creation.
-Which combination of steps will meet these requirements?
-(Choose two.)

-- [x] Create an AWS CloudFormation template that contains the 10 required AWS Config rules.
-Deploy the template by using CloudFormation StackSets in the security-01 account.
-- [ ] Create a conformance pack that contains the 10 required AWS Config rules.
-Deploy the conformance pack from the security-01 account.
-- [ ] Create a conformance pack that contains the 10 required AWS Config rules.
-Deploy the conformance pack from the management-01 account.
-- [x] Create an AWS CloudFormation template that will activate AWS Config.
-Deploy the template by using CloudFormation StackSets in the security-01 account.
-- [ ] Create an AWS CloudFormation template that will activate AWS Config.
-Deploy the template by using CloudFormation StackSets in the management-01 account.

 ### A company has a legacy application that runs on a single Amazon EC2 instance.
 A security audit shows that the application has been using an IAM access key within its code to access an Amazon S3 bucket that is named DOC-EXAMPLE-BUCKET1 in the same AWS account.
 This access key pair has the s3:GetObject permission to all objects in only this S3 bucket.
-The company takes the application offline because the application is not compliant with the company’s security policies for accessing other AWS resources from Amazon EC2.
+The company takes the application offline because the application is not compliant with the company's security policies for accessing other AWS resources from Amazon EC2.
 A security engineer validates that AWS CloudTrail is turned on in all AWS Regions.
 CloudTrail is sending logs to an S3 bucket that is named DOC-EXAMPLE-BUCKET2.
 This S3 bucket is in the same AWS account as DOC-EXAMPLE-BUCKET1.
 However, CloudTrail has not been configured to send logs to Amazon CloudWatch Logs.
 The company wants to know if any objects in DOC-EXAMPLE-BUCKET1 were accessed with the IAM access key in the past 60 days.
 If any objects were accessed, the company wants to know if any of the objects that are text files (.txt extension) contained personally identifiable information (PII).
 Which combination of steps should the security engineer take to gather this information?
 (Choose two.)

 - [x] Use Amazon CloudWatch Logs Insights to identify any objects in DOC-EXAMPLE-BUCKET1 that contain PII and that were available to the access key.
 - [ ] Use Amazon OpenSearch Service to query the CloudTrail logs in DOC-EXAMPLE-BUCKET2 for API calls that used the access key to access an object that contained PII.